Vanshika3003/blaz_march_22/assignments.md

         - Store will be updated for each Update and delete
         - (Optional): Try Updaing/Deleting multiple records from Store and then send them to REST API
 2. Use Redux with react-routing-dom

+# Date: 06-May-2022

+1. Use Next.js to create a Single Page for App CRUD operations on departments by calling the REST API
+    - Show me how will you integrated bootstrap with next.js